Skip to content

 ace_addr=0xacef1b9b7d4ab208b99fed60746d18dcd74865edb7eb3c3f1428233988e4ba46

-Fund Ace's account with the faucet (either devnet or testnet):
+Fund Ace’s account with the faucet (only works on devnet):

 aptos account fund-with-faucet --account $ace_addr